Research - synopsis

 -

 Continual (open ended, "lifelong" learning) of non-stationary data streams takes a particular place in his research interests (e.g. he coined in the turn of the centuries the term "evolving" model structure).
-He published by 2002-2004 a range of pioneering results in the area now known as evolving intelligent systems.
-He introduced a number of concepts and modelling methodologies, such as dynamically evolving fuzzy rule-based models (1998-2004), and classifiers (2006-2008), in particular.
-Another topic of interest is what he called Machine Learning (collaborative systems), US patent 8250004B2, granted 21 Aug.
-2012, priority date 23 Oct 2007.
-In essence, it describes a method for federated machine learning applicable for classification as well as for predictive and control systems as well as for clustering when the data is distributed and, thus available only to the local node/agent/user.
+He published by 2002-2004 a range of pioneering results in the area now known as evolving intelligent systems [A5, E138].
+He introduced a number of concepts and modelling methodologies, such as dynamically evolving fuzzy rule-based models (1998-2004) [A3; E148, E146], and classifiers (2006-2008) [D100], in particular.